-We have incurred net losses every year since our inception and have no source of product revenue.
+We have incurred net losses every year since our inception and have no meaningful source of revenue.
 We expect to continue to incur significant operating losses and may never become profitable.

 We have no products approved for commercial sale and have not generated any revenue from product sales to date.
 As a result, we are not profitable and have incurred losses in each year since commencing operations.
 Our net losses were \$162.7 million, \$120.3 million and \$102.5 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-As of March 31, 2023, we had an accumulated deficit of \$629.3 million.
+As of June 30, 2023, we had an accumulated deficit of \$667.5 million.

-We expect to continue to incur significant research and development, or R&D, and other expenses related to our ongoing operations for the foreseeable future, particularly to fund R&D of, and seek regulatory approvals for, our product candidates.
-We incurred substantial net operating losses in 2022 and expect to continue to incur significant operating losses in 2023 and over the next several years as our research, development, manufacturing, preclinical studies, clinical trial and related activities increase.
+We expect to continue to incur significant research and development, or R&D, and other expenses related to our ongoing operations for the foreseeable future, particularly to fund R&D of, and to seek regulatory approvals for, our product candidates.
+We incurred substantial net operating losses in 2022 and expect to continue to incur significant operating losses in 2023 and over the next several years as our research, development, manufacturing, preclinical studies, clinical trial and related activities continue.
 We expect our accumulated deficit will also increase in future periods.
 The size of our future net losses will depend, in part, on the amount of our expenses and our ability to generate revenue.
-All of our revenue from recent periods has been provided under our collaboration with Merck under the amended and restated research collaboration, product development and license agreement we entered into with Merck on June 30, 2021, or the Amended Collaboration Agreement.
+All of our revenue from recent periods has been provided from Merck under the amended and restated research collaboration, product development and license agreement we entered into with Merck on June 30, 2021, or the Amended Collaboration Agreement.
 That revenue will be substantially lower in 2023 than in 2022 and prior years and minimal thereafter.
-See the risk factor titled "All of our revenue for recent periods has been received from a single collaboration partner, and that revenue will continue to be substantially lower going forward as compared to historical periods."
+See the risk factor titled "All of our revenue for recent periods has been received from a single collaboration partner, and that revenue will continue to decrease for the remainder of 2023 and be minimal in 2024."